ashismo/ashismo.github.com/_posts/projectMgmt/2016-05-13-Terminologies-In-Project-Management.md

   * **Worst Case Estimate (WC)**
   * **Most Likely Estimate (MC)**
   * The final estimattion is calculated as **[ BC + (4 x MC) + WC ] / 6**
+* The challanges includes in identifying right tasks to break it down further and tasks/subtasks are kept low enough to track the work and should require no more than 80Hrs to complete.